JuliusH4/bluetooth-tracking/README.md

 ## Folder structure
 This code is separated into reciver modules (RM), the hub (HB) and a react client.
 The RM are scanning the surounding bluetooth signals and provides the signal data via MQTT.
 The HB hosting the MQTT Broker is subscribing to the RM data topic and combines the data to track the devices.
 To provide a GUI, the HB is also hosting a http server, where the client webapplication made with [react](https://reactjs.org/) can request the position data.

+All distances should be in centimeters (to be checked...).
+Origin of the API Endpoint provided by the Hub is the bottom left corner.

 ### Dependencies
 * bluepy (https://github.com/IanHarvey/bluepy)
 * Flask